Fullmeals.

 Step 11: Cool and Set the Bread

 Once the bread is fully baked and golden brown, remove it from the oven.
 You can optionally apply another layer of butter on top for extra softness.
-Cover the hot bread with a damp, clean cloth and let it rest for to cool down completely and set properly.
+Cover the hot bread with a damp, clean cloth and for to cool down completely and set properly.
 This step is crucial for a soft texture.

 Step 12: Unmold and Slice